InsignicStudio/Warifact/README.md

-# Warifact ALPHA V0.0.1 (Not available for download.)
+# Warifact ALPHA V0.0.2 (Not available for download.)
 Warifact is a 3D game in Java.

+- Integration of Shader.
-Soon integration of Discord Rich Presence but I still have a bug to fix.
+- Integration of Discord Rich Presence.

+Work in progress !